-Pan Idræt was bidding to host EuroGames 2021 back in March 2018 because they wanted to raise the bar for inclusivity and for global impact.
+Pan Idræt was bidding to host EuroGames 2021 back in 2017, with the election held in March 2018, because they wanted to raise the bar for inclusivity and for global impact.
 As the organiser of EuroGames 2003, World OutGames 2009, Pan Games 2014, numerous single-sport tournaments throughout the years and as a long-time collaborating partner of the Danish Gymnastics and Sports Associations (DGI) and the Sports Confederation of Denmark (DIF), Pan Idræt were eager to bring this extensive experience to the table and put together a sporting event that was professional from start to finish.

 As a standard-bearer in matters of inclusivity, Pan Idræt wanted to create a sporting event that saw participants of all sexual orientations, gender identities and gender expressions as equals.
 And as a partner in Copenhagen 2021, Pan Idræt wanted to create a sporting event that unifies our community and strives to break down the barriers facing the LGBTI+ sports community on all levels.
 Pan Idræt were determined to make this event truly inclusive at all levels of participation and across all parameters of representation.
 In Greater Copenhagen, everyone would feel like part of a team, because #YouAreIncluded.

 In the original bidbook EuroGames 2021 planned to offer 27 sports and these were carefully chosen from sports that were already organised in Pan Idræt or sports that have previously been popular and attracted a large number of athletes from around Europe.